As per the recent guidelines, it is clear that the Government of India is now officially in a protectionist mode.

 Implementation and Enforcement

 - Presently, application for FDI approval of the government may take anywhere between 6-10 months for approval, depending on the relevant ministry or department process the application.
-Additionally, in case of sensitive sectors like defence, telecom, private security, information and broadcasting etc., investments from China are subject to security clearance from the Ministry of Home Affairs (MHA), and the same generally takes an additional 1-2 months.
+Additionally, in the case of sensitive sectors like defense, telecom, private security, information and broadcasting, etc., investments from China are subject to security clearance from the Ministry of Home Affairs (MHA), and the same generally takes an additional 1-2 months.

 - Considering that all future investments from China will now be subject to government approval, the volume of applications from Chinese investors seeking the government’s approval is expected to amplify.

-Moreover, the news regarding the People’s Bank of China raising its stake in a major Indian lender had been met with a lot of suspicion which resulted in various speculation that the Chinese companies could try and possibly takeover Indian companies due to fall in the market price during this time of the pandemic.
+Moreover, the news regarding the People’s Bank of China raising its stake in a major Indian lender had been met with a lot of suspicions which resulted in various speculation that the Chinese companies could try and possibly take over Indian companies due to fall in the market price during this time of the pandemic.

 Additionally, this move by India is not the first of its kind by a State – Australia and several countries in Europe have already put in place plans and concrete measures to stop such opportunistic takeovers and acquisitions.

 What is interesting to note is the fact that the Government of India is not today concerned with possible suspected takeovers from European or US-based corporate entities; rather its attention seems to be focused on corporate entities backed by the People’s Republic of China.